SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 A new file is created at the same location as the input file with `_clean` added to the name and with the same extension as the input name (e.g. input WT.bed results in WT_clean.bed being created).
 This contains the same information as the original bed or wig file, but with roman numerals for the chromosome names and the reads outside the chromosomes removed.
 Optionally the header is changed when this was provided by the user.
-A dedicated folder can be creates where multiple files are stored, each containing the information for a specific chromosome.
+A dedicated folder can be created where multiple files are stored, each containing the information for a specific chromosome.

 - **Notes**